-Most will look to my board certification, good grades and high test scores as labels of a solid education.
+Most will look to board certification, good grades and high test scores as labels of a solid education.
 However, talking about surgery does not resemble doing the surgery.
-My most important education has been the challenge of applying theory to practice throughout over 6000 surgeries--as much as most surgeons complete in a career.
+My most important education has been the challenge of applying theory to practice throughout over 7000 surgeries--as much as most surgeons complete by the end of their careers.
 Refining techniques, adapting to my strengths and the uniqueness of each patient, I continue to strive to improve.

 Dr. Tang has authored over one hundred presentations and publications and received over twenty awards including:

 - The American Association of Neurological Surgeons/Congress of Neurosurgeons Mayfield Award for Spine Research

 - The Galbraith Award by the Cerebrovascular Section of the AANS/CNS

 - The National Alpha Omega Alpha Research Award